-For any open seat applications click here.
+For any open seats or applications, click here.

 Events Calendar - complete details of meeting location, date, and time

-The committee meets on an as-needed basis but generally convenes in the first and fourth quarters of each fiscal year in time to provide advice to the Board of Directors prior to the adoption of an annual budget.
+The Committee meets on an as-needed basis but generally convenes in the first and fourth quarters of each fiscal year in time to provide advice to the Board of Directors prior to the adoption of an annual budget.
 The Committee is composed of all seven Board members and seven citizen members.
 Each LTD Board member selects one citizen member to fill a term of three years.
 Meetings are open to the public and include a forum for public comments.

 Strategic Planning Committee (SPC)